-In this Letter, we report the first multi-institutional and multi-dimensional study of the relative impacts of established active learning methods on introductory physics and astronomy students' conceptual learning.
-We examine 31 total implementations of four different methods: \begin{enumerate} \itemsep0cm \item Investigative Science Learning Environments (ISLE)~\cite{etkina2007investigative}: In all course components, or only in laboratories (labs), students engage in scientific processes in small groups.
-Students observe a physics experiment, explain their observations, make predictions about new experiments, design and conduct these experiments, and revise their explanations. \item Peer Instruction~\cite{mazur1997peer}: During lectures, students work in small groups of nearby peers to answer clicker (or other voting system) questions.
-Typically, the instructor poses a question, students answer the question individually, students discuss the question in small groups, students re-answer the question, and then the instructor explains the answer. \item Tutorials for introductory physics~\cite{mcdermott2002tutorials} and astronomy~\cite{adams2003lecture}: During lecture and/or recitation sections, students complete worksheets in small groups.
+Here we report the first multi-institutional and multi-dimensional study of the relative impacts of named active learning methods on introductory physics and astronomy students' conceptual learning.
+We examine 31 total implementations of four methods: \begin{enumerate} \itemsep0cm \item Peer Instruction~\cite{mazur1997peer}: During lectures, students work in small groups of nearby peers to answer clicker (or other voting system) questions.
+Typically, the instructor poses a question, students answer the question individually, students discuss the question in small groups, students re-answer the question, and then the instructor explains the answer. \item Investigative Science Learning Environment (ISLE)~\cite{etkina2007investigative}: In all course components, or only in laboratories (labs), students engage in scientific processes in small groups.
+Students observe a physics experiment, explain their observations, make predictions about new experiments, design and conduct these experiments, and revise their explanations. \item Tutorials in Introductory Physics~\cite{mcdermott2002tutorials} and Astronomy~\cite{adams2003lecture}: During lecture and/or recitation sections, students complete worksheets in small groups.
 These worksheets intend to elicit, confront, and resolve common misconceptions. \item Student-Centered Active Learning Environment with Upside-down Pedagogies (SCALE-UP)~\cite{beichner2007student}: Students solve problems and complete laboratory activities in small groups in an integrated learning (or studio-style) environment, often containing large tables that seat nine students and whiteboards along the classroom perimeter. \end{enumerate} We also investigate two central features of active learning that may explain differences between each method's impact on student conceptual learning: the development of peer networks and the amount of in-class time spent on student-centered activities.